Navigating the Port Canaveral Cruise Ship Terminals

-Port Canaveral is ranked as the second-busiest cruise port in the world and serves as a popular homeport for world-class cruise ships.
-The Port is also famous for its fine dining, rocket launches, and other attractions unique to the Florida Space Coast.
-Whether you’re embarking on a cruise or just paying the Port a visit, here’s everything you need to know about navigating the Port Canaveral Cruise Terminals.
+Port Canaveral is ranked as the busiest cruise port in the world and serves as a popular homeport for world-class cruise ships.
+The port is also famous for its waterfront dining, rocket launches, and other attractions unique to Florida’s Space Coast.
+Whether you are embarking on a cruise or just paying the port a visit, here is everything you need to know about navigating the Port Canaveral cruise terminals.

 Port Canaveral is divided into two sections by the shipping channel.
-The north of the channel is home to Cruise Terminals 5, 6, 8, and 10.
-These terminals are easily accessed after you turn off of 528 to Cruise Terminal or Port Canaveral North Cargo Piers.
+The northern end of the channel is home to Cruise Terminals 5, 6, 8, and 10.
+These terminals are easily accessed after turning off FL-528 E toward Port Canaveral/North Cargo Piers.

 Carnival Cruise Line